Navrin/simple-discordjs/README.md

 };
 ```

 **Due to properties being simple numbers, roles have hierarchy.
-A superuser will have access to all commands as it is the highest number.**
+A superuser will have access to all commands as it is the highest number.** Admins will be able to use all mod and admin commands, and owners will be able to use all mod, admin and owner commands, etc.

 `Superuser` should be your user ID.